barbaradenney/portfolio/content/posts/building-scalable-design-system-multiple-products-theming-approach.md

 ### Problem: Multiple Products, One System

- The current design system had been created for a single product and we now needed to update the design system to support more products.
+ The current design system I was working on had been created for a single product and we now needed to update the design system to support more products.
 Expanding it required rethinking how we could serve multiple brands under one umbrella.
 The new design system would have to allow unique guidance, components, and design resources for multiple products without overwhelming users with unnecessary complexity.

 ## The Solution: A Theming Approach to Product Diversity